john-holland/rinq/readme.md

 This library is a fun if not very meaningful excuse to play with domain specific languages & the method_missing method in ruby.

+As I built this as a learning toy, I'm choosing not encapsulate it in a gem.

 ## Features

 ```ruby